 Co-op Program and Resource Office

-The Co-op Program and Resource Office is a new corporate resource within Public Service Agency for any and all employees interested in, or engaged in the Co-operative Education Training Program with the BC Public Service.
+The Co-op Program and Resource Office is a new corporate resource within Public Service Agency for any and all employees interested in, or engaged in the Co-op Program with the BC Public Service.
 The office was launched in May 2017, born out of our corporate plan, Where Ideas Work (PDF, 2.6MB), as one of the ways in which the organization is looking to replenish the workforce, better reflect the citizens we serve, incorporate a variety of perspectives and backgrounds to enhance both creativity and innovation, and solve problems more effectively.

 The Co-op Program and Resource Office organizes events, and provides information, resources and tools to co-op employees, supervisors and hiring managers to help support them through their co-op journey.